Kappa Alpha Pi (pre-law)

-Kappa Alpha Pi (ΚΑΠ) or KAPi is a gender-inclusive pre-law fraternity that started at the University of Michigan.
-Across chapters, it is considered to be one of the most selective and elite professional fraternities in the United States.
+Kappa Alpha Pi (ΚΑΠ or KAPi) is a gender-inclusive pre-law fraternity that started in 2007 at the University of Michigan.

 History

 In 2007, undergraduate members of Phi Alpha Delta at the University of Michigan disaffiliated from the international pre-law fraternity to form a new "close-knit community" at the chapter level.
 These pre-law students created Kappa Alpha Pi on October 9, 2007.
 The purpose of Kappa Alpha Pi is "to foster knowledge of the law for undergraduate students; to provide service to the greater community and campus; to promote a strong sense of fraternalism among members; to uphold the ideals and integrity of Kappa Alpha Pi Pre-Law Co-ed Fraternity; so that each member may advance his or her intellect while contributing actively to the well-being of others."

 In 2009, the Alpha chapter of Phi Alpha Delta at UCLA also withdrew from the national pre-law fraternity.
 It formed the Beta chapter of Kappa Alpha Pi.
 Similarly, the Theta chapter at University of California, Davis also formed from a pre-existing Phi Alpha Delta chapter.

 Although the fraternity expanded to other campuses, each chapter follows the model of the Alpha chapter.
 Each chapter has an executive board that leads the fraternity and its pledge classes.